leaf-ai/studio-go-runner/docs/interface.md

 Artifacts do not have any restriction on the size of the data they identify.

-The studioml runner will download all artifacts that it can prior to starting an experiment.
+The StudioML runner will download all artifacts that it can prior to starting an experiment.
 Should any mutable artifacts be not available then they will be ignored and the experiment will continue.
 If non-mutable artifacts are not found then the experiment will fail.

 Named non-mutable artifacts are subject to caching to reduce download times and network load.

 ### experiment ↠ artifacts ↠ [label] ↠ bucket

 The bucket identifies the cloud providers storage service bucket.
 This value is not used when the go runner is running tasks.
-This value is used by the python runner for configurations where the studioml client is being run in proximoity to a studioml configuration file.
+This value is used by the python runner for configurations where the StudioML client is being run in proximoity to a StudioML configuration file.

 ### experiment ↠ artifacts ↠ [label] ↠ key

 The key identifies the cloud providers storage service key value for the artifact.
 This value is not used when the go runner is running tasks.
-This value is used by the python runner for configurations where the studioml client is being run in proxiomity to a studioml configuration file.
+This value is used by the python runner for configurations where the StudioML client is being run in proxiomity to a StudioML configuration file.

 ### experiment ↠ artifacts ↠ [label] ↠ qualified